How Edeva Uses Continuous Aggregations and IoT to Build Smarter Cities

 Traffic flow data: The Actibump measures the speed of oncoming traffic to decide if it needs to activate the speed bump or not.
 We capture radar data, among others, and send an event to our smart city platform EdevaLive.
 The data treats the oncoming traffic as a flow rather than a single vehicle to create the smoothest possible traffic flow.

 Vehicle classification data (weigh-in-motion): Actibump can be configured with weigh-in-motion.
-This means that the lid of the speed bump is equipped with a very sensitive high sampling scale.
+This means that the lid of the speed bump is equipped with a very sensitive high-sampling scale.
 The scale records several weight measurements when the vehicle passes over the speed bump.
 This way, it can detect how many axles a vehicle has and classify the type of vehicle.
-At the same time, it fires off one event for each axle with the scale fingerprint so we can analyze if the weight measurements are correct.
+At the same time, it fires off one event for each axle with the scale fingerprint so we can analyze whether the weight measurements are correct.

 Vehicle classification data (radar): If we want to classify vehicles in places where we do not yet have an Actibump installed, we can introduce a radar that can classify vehicle types.
 A roadside server controls the radar, gathers its data, and pushes it to EdevaLive.